cbrownstein-lambda/lambda-docs-mkdocs/docs/education/kubernetes/dstack-vllm-llama-3-1.md

    You should see output similar to:

    ```
-   [02:23:10] WARNING  dstack._internal.server.app:91 OpenSSH 8.4+ is required.
-The dstack server may not work properly
               INFO     Applying ~/.dstack/server/config.yml...
    [02:23:11] INFO     Configured the main project in ~/.dstack/config.yml
               INFO     The admin token is ADMIN-TOKEN